onflow/flow/agendas/2025/sprint-kickoff/Flow-Sprint-Kickoff-07-25-2025.md

 **Done last sprint**

 * <ins>Overload resilience</ins>
   - Improved the loader to stress test the network at 300 TPS for 3 hours
-- Working on early signal metric to warn us execution is falling behind
+  - Working on early signal metric to warn when execution is falling behind
   - Built the first version of the technical lever to handle overload via [collection size throttling](https://github.com/onflow/flow-okrs/issues/140)

 * <ins>Data Availability</ins>
   - Optimistic Sync PR reviews